Accelerating the Work of Residential Life Design

 to Wyndham Boca Raton from Ft.
 Lauderdale Airport

 Program attendees will stay together at the Wyndham Boca Raton Hotel, where conversations from the program will spill over to provide additional inspiration and collaboration.
-TABS has reserved a block of rooms at the reduced rate of $209.
+The block of hotel rooms has been reserved at the reduced rate of $219 per night, and reservations can be made HERE

 Transportation